entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 0.

- 48. Position of the anterior end of the endolymphatic duct on the visceral surface of the skull roof, indicating the neurocranial aperture of the endolymphatic duct: anteriorly positioned, defined as positioned anterior to the nuchal thickening (0); posteriorly positioned, on the nuchal thickening.
+ 48. Position of the anterior end of the endolymphatic duct on the visceral surface of the skull roof, indicating the neurocranial aperture of the endolymphatic duct: anteriorly positioned, defined as positioned anterior to the nuchal thickening (0); posteriorly positioned, on the nuchal thickening (1).
 > Zhu Y *et al*.
 (2016), Character 104; Xue *et al*. (submitted), Character 48.

 > - The coding of the new Xitun actinolepid is 0.